 - Rubella (German Measles) - 4 days from onset of rash

-- Chicken Pox - 5 days from last crop of vesicles or when the lesions have dried and crusted whichever is sooner
+- Chicken Pox - 5 days from the last crop of vesicles or when the lesions have dried and crusted whichever is sooner

 - Ringworm (all types) - Until judged non-infective by child’s physician or school nurse